Marco Silva

 Marco Alexandre Saraiva da Silva (/pt-PT/; born 12 July 1977) is a Portuguese football manager and former player who played as a right-back.
-He is the manager of club Fulham.
+He is the head coach of Primeira Liga club Benfica.

 He played for a variety of Portuguese clubs, finishing his career with a six-year spell at Estoril.
-He managed them for three years before spending a season as coach of Sporting CP, during which the team won the Portuguese Cup.
-He then worked abroad, first with Olympiacos where he won the Super League Greece in 2015–16.
-He spent several years in England as head coach of Hull City, Watford, Everton and Fulham.
+He managed them for three years before spending a season as coach of Sporting CP, during which the team won the 2014–15 Taça de Portugal.

+Silva then worked abroad, first with Olympiacos where he won the Super League Greece in 2015–16.
+He went on to spend several years in the English Premier League, as head coach of Hull City, Watford, Everton and Fulham.

 Playing career

 Born in Lisbon, Silva developed into a professional footballer with local Belenenses.
 In a 15-year career he only appeared in two Primeira Liga games, one with that club and another with Campomaiorense.
 From 2000 to 2005 he alternated between the second and third divisions, representing Trofense, Rio Ave, Braga B, Salgueiros and Odivelas.

 In the 2005 off-season, Silva joined Estoril, where he remained until his retirement six years later, always in the second tier.
 He played his last match on 2 January 2011, a 0–1 home loss against Penafiel in the group stage of the Taça da Liga.

 Silva retired in June at the age of 34, amassing second-division totals of 152 games and two goals for three clubs.